openxla/xla/docs/shapes.md

 ```

 This minor-to-major dimension order of `0` up to `N-1` is akin to *column-major*
 (at rank 2).
-Assuming a monotonic ordering of dimensions, another name we may
+Assuming a monotonic ordering of dimensions, another way we may
-use to refer to this layout in the code is simply "dim 0 is minor".
+refer to this layout in the code is simply "dim 0 is minor".

 On the other hand, if the `minor_to_major` field in the layout is `[1, 0]` then
 the layout in linear memory is: